Check out quickly and safely with your contactless card or payment-enabled device where you see the Contactless Symbol

 Unlike with cash, you can keep better records of your purchases with your contactless Visa card or payment-enabled device.
 You can still do everything you would do with another Visa card, including adding a tip, getting cash back (where available), and more.

-Contactless payments use the same NFC (Near Field Communication) technology as mobile wallets such as Apple Pay and Android Pay.
+Contactless payments use the same NFC (Near Field Communication) technology as mobile wallets such as Apple Pay and Google Pay.

 You can tap to pay where you see the Contactless Symbol at checkout.
 Millions of merchants around the world accept contactless payments, including fast food restaurants, grocery stores, pharmacies, and more.